Polysulfide

 made polysulfide molds may stain plaster.

-Polysulfides have poor abrasion resistance (not good for casting
+Polysulfides have poor abrasion resistance (not good for

 concrete), and are not suitable for production casting of